Libensemble/libensemble/README.rst

 **Further Information:**

 - Documentation is provided by ReadtheDocs_.
+- Browse example `Supported Generators`_.
 - Contributions_ to libEnsemble are welcome.
-- An overview of libEnsemble's structure and capabilities is given in this manuscript_ and poster_.
-- Examples of production user functions and complete workflows can be viewed, downloaded, and contributed to in the libEnsemble `Community Examples repository`_.
+- Examples of production functions and complete workflows can be viewed and submitted in the libEnsemble `Community Examples repository`_.

 **Citation:**